-All above 120 farmers will be getting engaged with the dry Chili cluster project in two stages.
-In the first stage, the project will commence its cultivation in July 2021 in selected 50 farmers (25 acres) using a modern technology package of drip irrigation, insect-proof net, polythene mulch for half an acre unit under the above lift irrigation systems.
-In the second stage in January 2022, another 70 farmers (37.5 acres) will do cultivation using the same technology package.
-The balance acreage of 39.5 acres will come under normal ridge and furrow system cultivation in January 2022 using the new hybrid chili MICHHY1.
+There are about 40 leading farmers will be selected with existing plantations in the most suitable locations with maximum exposure to a large number of farmers.
 Since the project is very keen on women's participation, high priority was given to select women-headed families to get on board at least 30% of female representation for the project.
 The selection of such farmers will be carried out with the participation of farmer organizations of the area, agriculture instructors, agriculture research and production assistant, agriculture scientist of PPMU, etc.